 Head Security Officer: Kevin J. Butler is retired Major from the Massachusetts State Police (2014).
 As a Trooper (1984) and Sergeant (2000) he was assigned to the Bristol County District Attorney's Office and was responsible for the investigation of homicides, suspicious deaths, and major crimes, and was the supervisor of the homicide unit (1995-2000), and worked closely with local police departments.
 As a Lieutenant (2000-2004), he was assigned to the Internal Affairs Section where he conducted administrative and criminal personnel investigations.
 As a Captain (2004-2006) he was the commander of the State Office of Investigations in Boston conducting background investigations of governmental employees and judicial nominees.
-As a Detective Captain (2006- 2011) he was the supervisor of numerous plain-clothes investigation Unit, which investigated the illegal diversion of prescription medications, and the Statewide Narcotics Section that investigated illegal street narcotics.
+As a Detective Captain (2006- 2011) he was the supervisor of numerous plain-clothes investigative units within the Division of Investigative Services, including the Diversion Investigation Unit, which investigated the illegal diversion of prescription medications, and the Statewide Narcotics Section that investigated illegal street narcotics.
 As a Major (2011- 2014), he supervised the State Police Academy and several specialized units within the Division of Standards and Training, including the Narcotics Inspection Unit, which was responsible for the care and custody and eventual destruction of all narcotics evidence in the possession of the State Police.